 MYTH 1: Women’s Tennis On Clay Is All About Long Rallies

 A point in tennis is divided into three easy, clean rally lengths.
 The way rally length is calculated is by the ball landing in the court.
 Here they are below…

 - 0-4 Shots

 So here is the COMBINED breakdown of the percentage of points played for the 8 ladies who are all still alive in the tournament.

 - 9+ Shots = 11%

-Almost two out of every three points (64%) that these ladies have played to reach the quarter finals has seen them hit the ball a MAXIMUM of just two times in a point.
-Remember, a four shot rally means four balls went in the court, which means each player hit the ball twice.
+Almost two out of every three points (64%) that these ladies have played to reach the quarter-finals has seen them hit the ball a MAXIMUM of just two times in a point.
+Remember, a four shot rally means four balls landed in the court, which means each player hit the ball just twice.